 Asian countries are now actively looking for a country-based visual style.
 What do you think of this phenomenon?
 Will Europe develop its style mainly based on the country?

 I think that design is always shaped by culture.
-So the region might be one factor, but so is music, fashion, generation, social status etc. If you look at rap music for example, you can often discover worldwide similarities in its visual representation.
-So I wouldn’t say that European countries are actively working on styles that represent a country.
-Similarities do happen, but rather unconsciously.
+So the region might be one factor, but so is music, fashion, generation, social status etc. If you look at rap music, for example, you can often discover worldwide similarities in its visual representation.
+So I wouldn’t say that European countries actively work on styles representing a country.
+Similarities do happen, but instead unconsciously.

 Is your preference for music reflected in your work?

-I love to listen to music during the work.
-I don’t prefer any specific genre, it rather changes from time to time.
-At the moment I like to rush through my working day with acid house and European techno.
-I like the sets of Amelie Lens or Charlotte de Witte.
-It’s also a little compensation for missing out clubbing.
+I love to listen to music during work.
+I don’t prefer any specific genre; it changes continuously.
+I now like to rush through my working day with acid house and European techno.
+I like the sets of Amelie Lens︎︎︎ or Charlotte de Witte︎︎︎.
+It’s also a little compensation for missing out on clubbing.

-Do you consider that your personal aesthetics are close to complete?
+Do you consider that your aesthetics are close to complete?

-Haha, well I hope not!
+Haha, well, I hope not!
 I’ve been on the market for only three years.
-But seriously, I love the amount of tools that can help me to develop my design.
-It’s important to me to dedicate enough time to learn about new possibilities.
-As long I’m able to do this my personal aesthetics will hopefully keep evolving.
+But seriously, I love the number of tools that can help me to develop my design.
+It’s important to me to dedicate enough time to learning about new possibilities.
+As long I can do this, my aesthetics will hopefully keep evolving.

 What is your expectation for your career?

-A friend told me once to consider three aspects when you work on a project: Having fun, getting paid well and learn something new.
-Every project should fulfill at least two of these conditions.
-But how great would it be if I all 3 of them were to be true all the time.
+A friend told me once to consider three aspects when you work on a project: Having fun, getting paid well and learning something new; every project should fulfil at least two of these conditions.
+But how great would it be if I had 3 of them were to be true all the time.